astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/06-oop-fundamentals-v2.md

 This seemingly simple concept of bundling data with behavior revolutionized programming.
 Let me tell you how it started...

-:::{admonition} 🎭 The More You Know: How Norwegian Scientists Invented OOP to Model Ships
+:::{admonition} 🌟 The More You Know: How Norwegian Scientists Invented OOP to Model Ships
-:class: note, story
+:class: note, dropdown

 In 1962, Norwegian computer scientists Kristen Nygaard and Ole-Johan Dahl faced an impossible problem at the Norwegian Computing Center.
 They were trying to simulate ship movement through fjords, tracking hundreds of vessels with different properties, behaviors, and interactions.
 Their FORTRAN code had become an unmaintainable nightmare of global variables and GOTO statements - a single change could break the entire simulation.